aadilmallick/my-notes-docusaurus/docs/linux/12-powershell.md

 ```powershell
 Set-ExecutionPolicy restricted
 ```

+## Powershell administration

+### Powershell access levels

+You can run PowerShell either as an administrator or just a normal user.

+If you're not an admin, you can't run the `Enable-PSRemoting` cmdlet to enable SSHing into other windows servers, but if you do have admin permissions, you're able to run sensitive cmdlets like that.

 ## Powershell ISE

 The `ise` command in pwoershell gives you an IDE to write powershell scripts with intellisense on steroids.